BitPoet/WireCachePoetRedis/README.md

 implementation specifics of this module.

 ## Advanced
 This module comes with ProcessPoetRedis.
-When installed, you will find a new entry *Redis WireCache* under *Setup* in the ProcessWire backend.
+When you install 'WireCache Redis Admin', you will find a new entry *Redis WireCache* under *Setup* in the ProcessWire backend.
 It gives you an overview about the settings, statistics and possible errors of your connected Redis instance and lets you flush the cache database.

 ## License